 - Place the cream, sugar and vanilla into a bowl.
 Beat at Medium-high speed until it has soft peaks.
 It should be thick and smooth with no stiff peaks.

-- Add the mascarpone cheese and continue to beat until incorporated, but still just thick and smooth, without soft peaks only.
-If it gets to thick, just smooth it out with a little extra cream.
+- Add the mascarpone cheese and lemon zest (if using) and continue to beat until incorporated, but still just thick and smooth, without soft peaks only.
+If it gets too thick, just smooth it out with a little extra cream.

 1. Best to separate egg yolks from the whites when cold – they are more likely to separate easily and fully.
 Then let the whites get to room temperature to get the best ability to whip them up.